All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Introduction

-The structural Ramsey theory uses the Partite Construction as its main proof technique.
-It was developed by Ne\v set\v ril-R\"odl in a series of papers~\cite{Nevsetvril1976,Nevsetvril1977,Nevsetvril1979,Nevsetvril1981,Nevsetvril1982,Nevsetvril1983,Nevsetvril1984,Nevsetvril1987,Nevsetvril1989,Nevsetvril1990,Nevsetvril2007}.
-We use the Partite Construction in the form with unary closures as stated in our earlier paper~\cite{Hubivcka2014} extending it to non-unary closures and further generalising the Iterated Partition Construction~\cite{Nevsetvril2007} to a local amalgamation argument.
-In a way our paper is further evidence for the surprising effectivity of the Partite Construction in the structural Ramsey Theory.
-This paper presents the most general formulation of the Partite Construction.
-Of course one could formulate this in the categorical terms (as opposed to the finite model-theoretic language as presented here) but it remains to be seen if such translation would produce any new interesting Ramsey classes.
-Nevertheless our general Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures} present an unified approach to many ad-hoc applications of the Partite Construction.
+Structural Ramsey theory uses the partite construction as its main proof technique.
+It was developed by Ne\v set\v ril and R\"odl in a series of papers~\cite{Nevsetvril1976,Nevsetvril1977,Nevsetvril1979,Nevsetvril1981,Nevsetvril1982,Nevsetvril1983,Nevsetvril1984,Nevsetvril1987,Nevsetvril1989,Nevsetvril1990,Nevsetvril2007}.
+We use a form of partite construction with unary closures as introduced in our earlier paper~\cite{Hubivcka2014} extending it to non-unary closures and also further generalising the iterated partition construction~\cite{Nevsetvril2007} to a local amalgamation argument.
+In a way, our paper is further evidence for the surprising effectivity of the partite construction in structural Ramsey theory.
+This paper gives the presently most general formulation of the partite construction.
+Of course one could formulate this in categorical terms (as opposed to the model-theoretic language used here) but it remains to be seen if such a translation would produce any new interesting Ramsey classes.
+Nevertheless, Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures} present a unified approach to many ad-hoc applications of the partite construction.

+We develop a method for giving an explicit Ramsey lift for classes defined by forbidden homomorphism-embeddings.
+Generalising Ramsey lifts of classes defined by forbidden homomorphisms from a finite set~\cite{Nevsetvril} and bowtie-free graphs~\cite{Hubivcka2014}, we give a sufficient condition to being Ramsey for classes defined by forbidden homomorphisms from an infinite set as well as for classes of structures with functions.
+As a consequence of this we prove that all classes defined by means of forbidden homomorphisms from finitely many structures have a precompact Ramsey expansion (Corollary~\ref{cor:forbH}).
+For classes defined by forbidden monomorphisms the situation is much more complex (even on the side of universality, where undecidability is conjectured) and we essentially prove that the Ramsey property in many instances does not present any new restrictions (see Theorem~\ref{thm:CSSramsey}).

+In Section~\ref{sec:lifts} we work with classes of structures determined by a (possibly infinite) set of forbidden homomorphisms (or, more precisely, homomorphism-embeddings, a more restricted notion of homomorphism which is an embedding on irreducible structures).
+Such classes were studied earlier (\eg{}\ in~\cite{Komjath1988, Komjath1999, Cherlin1999}), however, in order to reach the level of description needed for Ramsey constructions (particularly for the partite construction) we have to describe our classes more explicitly.
+This leads to the notions of \emph{pieces} and \emph{witnesses} (see Definition~\ref{defn:piece}) inspired by our earlier papers~\cite{Hubicka2013,Hubicka2009}.
+The whole process can be described as \emph{homogenisation} (a term coined in~\cite{Covington1990}) and it amounts to lifting the class to an amalgamation class.